freedogski/Base-Score-Helper/Readme.md

    Supported in **Windows PC** (win11) and **macOS** (MacBook Pro and simliar)
    - Bookmarklets created in Chrome on Windows → syncs to Chrome on macOS → will work just fine

-   **Mobile devices** - No guarantee that this will work on Android phones, tablets or iPad**, iPhones as the smaller screens may inhibit proper operation
+   **Mobile devices** - No guarantee that this will work on Android phones, tablets or iPad**, iPhones as the smaller screens may inhibit proper operation.
+Can confirm Android phones not supported.

 > ** One quirk to note with iPad (after limited testing) - Windows Chrome bookmark synced to iPad Chrome will **not** work due to differences in iPadOS